 The OAFP is here to support you during medical school, residency, as a new physician, and throughout your family medicine career.

-With seven medical schools and 20 family medicine residencies in rural, suburban, and urban communities, Ohio offers a wealth of resources for those pursuing a career in medicine.
-Learn more about living in Ohio on the Discover Ohio website.
+With seven allopathic medical schools and 35 family medicine residencies in rural, suburban, and urban communities, Ohio offers a wealth of resources for those pursuing a career in medicine.
+Learn more about Ohio.

 If you have questions or need more information on any of these opportunities or requirements, please contact the OAFP office or call 800.742.7327.